-We have studied the performance of Myrinet practically, by connecting two PCs with Myrinet cards together and found that the specifications were met.
+We have measured the performance of Myrinet, by connecting two PCs with Myrinet cards together and found that the specifications were met.

-Subsequently we performed simulations with large network configurations (up to 128x128 ports, Banyan topology).
-The results were published [51].
-The main outcome of these simulations is, that Myrinet, due to the lack of buffering in the switches, suffers from Head-of-Line blocking, i.e. local congestion somewhere in the composite switching network will prevent transfers out of the NIC, even if only along the path within the network a congested internal connection is used.
-This leads to a unfavourable scaling behaviour as can be seen in Figure 50.
+Subsequently we performed simulations with large network configurations (up to 128x128 ports, Banyan topology) [55].
+The main outcome of these simulations is, that Myrinet, due to the lack of buffering in the switches, suffers from Head-of-Line blocking.
+Local congestion somewhere in the composite switching network will prevent transfers out of the NIC, even if only along the path within the network a congested internal connection is used.
+This leads to an unfavourable scaling behaviour as can be seen in Figure 50.
 The figure shows the efficiency, i.e. the maximum achievable throughput relative to the nominal installed bandwidth for different sizes of the (composite) network in a Banyan topology.
-The basic building block is an 8x8 switch, out of which networks of the size of 8x8 up to 128x128 were built.
-The two curves represent the results with and without FIFO buffers between layers of switches
+The basic building block is an 8x8 switch, out of which networks up to 128x128 ports were built.
+The two curves represent the results with and without FIFO buffers between layers of switches.

-This imperfect scaling behaviour could only be corrected wither by adding intermediate buffers in form of FIFOs.
+This imperfect scaling behaviour could only be corrected by adding intermediate buffers in form of FIFOs.
 This would imply designing and building custom hardware.
-Myrinet will only be a backup solution in case an implementation of the event-building sub-system with GbEthernet should face insurmountable problems.
+Myrinet will only be a backup solution in case an implementation of the event building sub-system with GbEthernet should face insurmountable problems.

-Figure 50 Simulation Results of various configurations of Myrinet Networks.
+Figure 50 Simulation results of various configurations of Myrinet networks.

-A.2 Gigabit Ethernet Studies
+B.2 Gigabit Ethernet Studies

-The reasons for adopting Gigabit Ethernet as the basic network technology for the Readout Network (RN) in LHCb have been explained in section 4.2.
+The reasons for adopting Gigabit Ethernet as the basic network technology for the Readout Network (RN) in LHCb have been explained in Section 4.2.

-Gigabit Ethernet is a connectionless, full-duplex, point-to-point protocol, see refs.
-[52] and [53].
-The RN is therefore implemented as N x M fully connected switching network, where N is the number of RU (data sources) and M the number of sub farm controllers (data sinks).
+Gigabit Ethernet is a connectionless, full-duplex, point-to-point protocol [56] and [57].
+The RN is therefore implemented as N x M fully connected switching network, where N is the number of RU (data sources) and M the number of sub-farm controllers (data sinks).

 The basic architecture of the LHCb DAQ system is a pure push-through protocol.
 Each source sends as soon as it can.
 Data flows asynchronously from layer to layer.
-There is no lateral communication and also no "Event Manager"-like, central, orchestrating entity.
+There is no lateral communication and also no central "Event Manager", acting as an orchestrating entity.
 The system is therefore almost perfectly scalable laterally at the top (RUs) and bottom (SFCs).
 The one exception is the switch itself.
-This is one, single central element, whose performance and behaviour determines critically the performance of the system as a whole.
+This is one, single, central element, whose performance and behaviour determines critically the performance of the system as a whole.

-A Gigabit Ethernet switch of this size is an expensive high-end device, on which the following requirements are put:
+A Gigabit Ethernet switch of the required size is an expensive high-end device, on which the following requirements are put:

-- It must provide a non-blocking, wire-speed switching fabric (This is fulfilled by basically all commercially available switches). - It must be capable of coping with the specific traffic pattern imposed by our architecture.
+- It must provide a non-blocking, wire-speed switching fabric.
+This is fulfilled by basically all commercially available switches. - It must be capable of coping with the specific traffic pattern imposed by our architecture.
 Usually all fragments of an event will arrive in a rather short time interval.
-Sufficient buffering or some sort of flow control must be in place to avoid packet loss. - Packet loss must be limited to a very low rate, say 10-8.
-If it happens at all, this must be logged.
+Sufficient buffering or some sort of flow control must be in place to avoid packet loss. - Packet loss must be limited to a very low rate, say 10^{-8} .
+If it happens at all, this must be logged in the data.

-Whether a switch fulfils these specific properties is difficult to judge from the information's, which are usually available for commercial products.
+Whether a switch fulfils these specific properties is difficult to judge from the information, which is usually available for commercial products.
 They depend strongly on the architecture of the switching fabric (packet switching, cross bar), the speed of the back plane, the buffer-size and architecture (output-, input- or central queuing) and the firmware.